 You may request to sell shares from your Portfolio at any time.
 No requests to sell will be accepted by email or any other channel.
 Your Portfolio will indicate which of your shares are eligible for the Secondary Market at that time and, when making the request, you will need to accept the terms set out in the draft version of the Transfer of Beneficial Ownership Agreement provided, as well as these Terms & Conditions.
-Your request to sell is not guaranteed to result in the shares being made available on the Secondary Market, and will be subject to eligibility checks that will be completed prior to the start of the next Trading Cycle.
+You may request to sell shares at different values as permitted by Seedrs, but your request to sell is not guaranteed to result in the shares being made available on the Secondary Market, and will be subject to eligibility checks that will be completed prior to the start of the next Trading Cycle.
 Eligibility will be determined at Seedrs’ absolute discretion and, if the eligibility of the shares changes during the Trading Cycle, Seedrs reserves its right to cancel the sale request at any time.
 Even if shares are eligible to be traded on the Secondary Market, your ability to sell shares will depend on buyer demand.
 It can be difficult to find a buyer and you should not assume that you will be able to sell your shares on the Secondary Market.
 The status of your share sale requests may be tracked through your Portfolio.

 5. Buying Shares

 You may request to buy shares through the relevant business page, accessible on the Secondary Market.
-To make request to buy shares, you must (i) select the shares you wish to buy, (ii) accept the terms of the Transfer Of Beneficial Ownership Agreement with the Seller and the Transfer Nominee Agreement with Seedrs, as well as these Terms & Conditions, and (iii) commit to pay for the shares using one of the options available on the Website.
+To make request to buy shares, you must (i) select the shares you wish to buy, (ii) accept the terms of the Transfer Of Beneficial Ownership Agreement with the Seller and the Transfer Nominee Agreement with Seedrs, as well as these Terms & Conditions, and (iii) commit to pay for the shares and the buyer transaction fee of 1.5% of the share purchase price using one of the options available on the Website.
 Requests will be submitted on a “first come first served” basis, meaning that if you were the first to make a request, you will have priority to buy the shares from the seller.
 If the seller accepts your request to buy shares he or she will also be required to accept the Transfer Of Beneficial Ownership Agreement.
-If we are notified prior to or during the Trading Cycle that the Transfer Of Beneficial Ownership Agreement has been agreed between you and the seller, and the shares are still eligible to be traded on the Secondary Market, the trade will be completed in the Trading Cycle: the funds will be transferred to the seller, and we will register ownership of the shares in your name.
+If we are notified prior to or during the Trading Cycle that the Transfer Of Beneficial Ownership Agreement has been agreed between you and the seller, and the shares are still eligible to be traded on the Secondary Market, the trade will be completed in the Trading Cycle: the share purchase price will be transferred to the seller (less any fees owed to us by the seller, as referred to in paragraph 4), and we will register ownership of the shares in your name.
 Please note that no trades will be completed outside the Trading Cycle.
 If the Transfer of Beneficial Ownership Agreement is not agreed between you and the seller, the shares may be made available to another buyer who has expressed an interest.